-2 dead in truck crash that shut down part of Long Island Expressway in Nassau County
+2 dead in truck crash that shut down part of Long Island Expressway for 8 hours

-The accident happened at 5:05 a.m.
-Monday in the eastbound lanes of the expressway at the Shelter Rock Road overpass.
+The accident happened at 5:05 a.m. in the eastbound lanes of the expressway at the Shelter Rock Road overpass in North Hills.

 A delivery truck crashed head-on into a bridge abutment and rolled onto its side.